Learn about actual and potential costs

 Is there a project manager responsible for maintaining the timeliness and budget for this project?
 Will we have access to this person?

 Have pandemic-related disruptions impacted your ability to provide timely services?

 Can you provide me with any other related services?
 If not, can you recommend a company to provide those services?

 How does using your recommended provider benefit me?
 Are there any monetary incentives for me if I use your recommended supplier?

 Will any subcontractors be hired to work for our project?
-If so, what is their experience and credentials?
+If so, what are their experience and credentials?
 How are they selected for the project?
 How are they managed?

 What systems are in place to ensure that subcontractors deliver a high-quality service?